 Flag of Madagascar Madagascar

-Madagascar has been a State Party to the World Heritage Convention since 1983.
-It is home to 3 World Heritage Sites.
+Madagascar joined the World Heritage Convention in 1983.
+It is home to three World Heritage Sites.
+Madagascar ranks 29th worldwide and 8th in Africa by number of World Heritage Sites.
 A significant share of its sites are natural properties, highlighting the country's landscapes and biodiversity.

 Madagascar as a State Party to the World Heritage Convention